c4pt000/KVM-ganglia-debian-spark-kafka-WIP/gridengine-readme.md

 The install process asks for basic mail setup and grid configuration.
-Set up the host as the Internet site and specify `node00.mydomain.com` as the master, which is the alias for `node00`.
+Set up the host as the Internet site and specify `node00.mydomain.com` as the server, which is the alias for `node00`.

     qconf -aq main.q  # to add main.q
     qconf -mq main.q  # to edit main.q